 Rod Serling wasn’t just the narrator, he was the creator and head writer.
-Other writers of note included Charles Beaumont, and sci-fi novelist Richard Matheson.
+Other writers of note included Charles Beaumont, and the late sci-fi novelist Richard Matheson.
 Having dealt with TV censorship early in his career, he decided he could sneak in social commentary through sci-fi and fantasy.
 Racism, conformity, the folly of war, all were explored, but not in such an overt away as to reach public outcry (except in one case).

 The fantasy element made these parables entertaining and less preachy.
 You learned life lessons without it feeling like homework (although some episodes are used as teaching materials, The Monsters Are Due In Maple Street in particular.)

 I soaked this up like a sponge, and am the better for it.
 These universal truths still hold up, which is why the show is still compelling decades later.